2022 Fall Chinese Placement/Proficiency Exam information will be announced soon.

 Q4: What is the format of the written exam?
 Does the exam require handwriting?

 The written exam consists of multiple-choice questions, composition, and translation.
 Students are asked to input by typing for the composition and by handwriting Chinese characters for the translation.
 You will take a photo and upload your translation answers to Canvas.

 Click on the two links below to know more about Canvas quizzes.

 Q5: Is the exam in simplified or traditional characters?
 How do I register for the exam?

 Students who learned the simplified form in school should sign up for the simplified character version of the exam.
-Students who learned traditional form should sign up for the traditional character version exam.
+Students who learned the traditional form should sign up for the traditional character version exam.
 For students who have attended a Chinese high school in which the instruction language is Chinese, you may register for the shortened version of the exam.

 - Simplified Character Versionwww.tinyurl.com/chineseplacementexam2021S